 All applications will be considered on a case-by-case basis.

-You can apply to change a detail on your licence for example the registered address of the licence holder, change of name or apply for a replacement licence using the link to the online form found below.
+You can apply to change a detail on your licence for example the registered address of the licence holder, change of name or apply for a replacement licence.
+The fee for minor changes is £25.
+Please email firstname.lastname@example.org for further advice.

 The fee for this £200.

-All request for a change to your scrap metal dealer licence must be put in writing to email@example.com
+All requests for a change to your scrap metal dealer licence must be put in writing to email@example.com.

 The following offences can be committed under The Scrap Metal Dealers Act 2013.